megacamelus/camel-upstream-info/camel-documentation/camel-quartz.md

 The timeZone value is the values accepted by `java.util.TimeZone`.

-# Specifying start date
+## Specifying start date

 The Quartz Scheduler allows you to configure start date per trigger.
 You can provide the start date in the date format yyyy-MM-dd’T'HH:mm:ssz.

     quartz://groupName/timerName?cron=0+0/5+12-18+?+*+MON-FRI&trigger.startAt=2023-11-22T14:32:36UTC

-# Specifying end date
+## Specifying end date

 The Quartz Scheduler allows you to configure end date per trigger.
-You can provide the end date in the date format yyyy-MM-dd’T'HH:mm:ssz.
+You can provide the end date in the date format `yyyy-MM-dd'T'HH:mm:ssz`.

     quartz://groupName/timerName?cron=0+0/5+12-18+?+*+MON-FRI&trigger.endAt=2023-11-22T14:32:36UTC